cloof4rd/pdfMerger/README.md

 # PDF Manager

-A lightweight Python/Tkinter application to merge PDFs in a custom filename-based order.
+A simple GUI to merge PDFs in a custom order based on user selected keywords.